naveenkumar-ramesh2004/Namaste-React/Episode 3 - Laying the Foundation /Readme.md

-# ⚡ Episode 3: Laying the Foundation
+# ⚡ Episode 3: Laying the Foundation by Akshay Saini

 In this episode, I explored the **core building blocks of React** — from JSX to Components — understanding how React truly works behind the scenes.
 This laid the foundation for creating clean, structured, and dynamic user interfaces.